Smoothed Differential Privacy

 In this paper, we propose a natural extension of DP following the worst average-case idea behind the celebrated smoothed analysis~\citep{spielman2004smoothed}.
-Our notion, the {\em smoothed DP}, can effectively measure privacy leakage of mechanisms without external noises under realistic settings.
-We prove several desirable properties of smoothed DP, including composability and robustness to post-processing.
-We proved that any discrete mechanism with sampling procedures is more private than what DP predicts, while many continuous mechanisms with sampling procedures are still non-private under smoothed DP.
-Experimentally, we verify that according to smoothed DP, the discrete sampling mechanisms are private in real-world elections, and some neural networks can be private without adding any extra noises.
+Our notion, {\em smoothed DP}, can effectively measure the privacy leakage of mechanisms without additive noises under realistic settings.
+We prove that any discrete mechanism with sampling procedures is more private than what DP predicts, while many continuous mechanisms with sampling procedures are still non-private under smoothed DP.
+In addition, we prove several desirable properties of smoothed DP, including composition, robustness to post-processing, and distribution reduction.
+Based on those properties, we propose an efficient algorithm to calculate the privacy parameters for smoothed DP.
+Experimentally, we verify that, according to smoothed DP, the discrete sampling mechanisms are private in real-world elections, and some discrete neural networks can be private without adding any additive noise.
 We believe that these results contribute to the theoretical foundation of realistic privacy measures beyond worst-case analysis.